LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/automations.md

     <img class="fancyimage" style="width:650px" src="img/ConvoBuilder/templates_dialog.png">

     The Basic Bot template (which is the default) uses English and includes just a Welcome dialog, so it’s ideal if you want to start from scratch.
 In this case, you’ll be prompted to enter a name and configure a few other settings before the bot is created.
-For help, see [Configure automation settings](conversation-builder-bots.html#configure-bot-settings) below.
+For help, see [Configure bot settings](conversation-builder-bots.html#configure-bot-settings) below.

     There are also many, industry-specific, English-language templates available.
 If you select one of these, all settings are configured for you.
 We recommend that you change the bot’s name (removing the date and time stamp at a minimum) and review the other settings.
-For help, see [Configure automation settings](conversation-builder-bots.html#configure-bot-settings) below.
+For help, see [Configure bot settings](conversation-builder-bots.html#configure-bot-settings) below.

 4. Build out the bot, completing and adding the necessary [dialogs](conversation-builder-dialogs-dialog-basics.html) and [interactions](conversation-builder-interactions-interaction-basics.html).
 As you work, test the bot using the Preview tool.
 5. [Save versions](conversation-builder-best-practices-versions-releases-change-management.html#saving-versions) of the bot at important points in its development.
 This allows you to restore a version if you need.